 The Letters and Sounds scheme of work is used to teach phonics.
-When pupils first enter Foundation Stage, a phonics baseline assessment is carried out.
+When pupils first enter Reception, a phonics baseline assessment is carried out.
 Pupils are then grouped for phonics according to the phase they are working on.
 There is a phonics input every day for 20 mins.
 Phonics groups are revised each half term guided by teacher assessment.

 In Year 1, pupil’s phonics knowledge is assessed and they are grouped according to the phase they are working on.
 Phonics lessons take place every day for 20 mins in groups.
 A practice phonics screening takes place each half term, which informs teachers of the sounds pupils need to work on and any changes to phonics groups.
 This also helps prepare pupils for the Year 1 Phonics Screening Check at the end of the year.